mc-mysterria/mysteria-frontend/README.md

 ## 📄 License

-This project is private and proprietary to UAProject.
+This project is private and proprietary to Mysterria.

 ## 🤝 Contributing